WomenAndTech/static-site/README.md

 To contribute to the site, follow these steps:

 1. Clone this repo to create your own copy.
-2. Create a new branch from **master** for each new interview.
+2. Create a new branch from `master` for each interview, content update or feature.
 3. Add all your updates to your branch and test it.
-4. Merge your branch to **master** by sending a pull request.
+4. Merge your branch to `master` by sending a pull request.
 If you would like someone to test your changes before going live, leave a comment, with their username, in the pull request.
 5. Accept the pull request.
-This will add your changes to the **master** branch and will **automatically push your changes live** to womenandtech.com.
+This will add your changes to the `master` branch and will **automatically push your changes live** to womenandtech.com.
 6. Delete the branch if you are no longer using it.

 ### Using Git & Github Documentation

-To view more details about using Git, check out these guides:
+To view more details about using Git and following these steps, check out these guides:

 * [Intro to Git and Github](docs/git-intro.md)
 * [Using Github with SourceTree](docs/git-sourcetree.md)